I like coffee.

 I can drink it black, but my preference is with a little creamer.
 It doesn’t have to be the high end flavored creamer.
 I’m actually quite content with powdered creamer.
 And if I didn’t pack my favorite and I’m in need of coffee, yes, just about any coffee is better than no coffee.
 A few times and from different places, I have purchased some southern pecan flavored coffee beans for the house.
 That’s a pretty special aroma and taste on a cold morning.

 Is coffee my addiction, or vice?
 Let me think about that.
 I’ll confess that I enjoy the first thing of the morning caffeine boost.
 But I can enjoy a decaffeinated brew just as much.
 There’s just something about a hot cup of warm coffee.
 It’s comforting, soothing, and well… it moves me.

-There have been times in my life when I gave up coffee for anywhere from a few days to a few weeks.
+There have been times in my life when I gave up coffee from a few days to a few weeks.
 So in case, you don’t know, let me explain.
 Caffeine withdrawal is no joke.
 The intensity of headaches from going cold turkey is probably not worth it unless you have a strong personal conviction for temporary abstinence or you plan on quitting altogether.
 But for the individual who has to give up coffee and caffeine for a limited time, I suggest a gradual weaning off of caffeine unless you like headaches and lethargy.

 Did I mention yet that I like coffee?
 Don’t criticize me.
 I’m still under construction.
 Sometimes, I look forward to going to bed at night because I know that first thing in the morning, I get to have more coffee.
 Maybe you think I like coffee too much.
 And maybe I think you just need another cup.
 Besides, this is my coffee story and I’m sticking to it.